openaustralia/planningalerts/README.md

 Once you've done that add it to morph and do an initial scrape to get some data.
 It's always a good idea to check that the scraper is getting the data we expect.
 Just like you'd do if someone had fixed a scraper and opened a pull request.

 Speaking of pull requests, because we've forked the scraper GitHub turns off issues on forked repositories.
-It's a good idea to switch it back on for ours so that other people can open issues and pull requests against the `planningalerts-scrapers` repository.
+It's a good idea to switch it back on for ours so that other people can open issues and pull requests against the @planningalerts-scrapers repository.

 Now that we have a working scraper and some data we can add the new authority to PlanningAlerts.
 First, log into the admin backend and browse to the authorities section: